walterhiggins/WMPJS/book-outline.md

 Next we need to get the shooter - the person (or thing) which fired the arrow.
 The *.getShooter()* method returns an object of type *ProjectileSource* which is another abstract type - that is - there can be many possible sub-types.
 If we browse the online reference and look at *org.bukkit.projectiles.ProjectileSource* we see it has many *SubInterfaces* or Sub-types: Player, Animal, BlockProjectileSource etc. We test to see if the *shooter* is a *Player* which is a specific type of *ProjectileSource*.
 Again, we're only interested in teleporting players.

 Then we get the item currently held by the player by calling the *.getItemInHand()* method.
 This is yet another example where we need to use Inheritance rules to find out what methods a Player object has.
-If you look at the online reference for the *org.bukkit.entity.Player* object you will see that the *Player* object itself does not have *.getItemInHand()* method **but** one of its ancestory types does.
+If you look at the online reference for the *org.bukkit.entity.Player* object you will see that the *Player* object itself does not have *.getItemInHand()* method **but** one of its ancestry types does.
 A *Player* is a sub-type of *HumanEntity* which has a *.getItemInHand()* method.
 Because there's a *HumanEntity.getItemInHand()* method and *Player* is a sub-type of *HumanEntity*, we can call the *.getItemInHand()* method on Player too!
 The Inheritance Diagram for the *Player* type below shows just *some* of the player's ancestry:

 ![Player Ancestry](images/chapter-17/player-inheritance.png)